 This image of the family archive shows my grandmother posing for her husband at the pier in Grömitz at the Baltic Sea in Germany.
 Grömitz is situated about 33 km east of Malente-Gremsmühlen, which was the interim home of the family from 1944 to 1949.

-The image is not precisely dated, but it appears in after May 1944, probably early June 1944.
-Most of the windows of the ‘Kursaal’ are wide open already, so it can’t be that cold.
-But no other people can be seen, so it was not very busy.
+The image is not precisely dated, but it appears in the archive after May 1944, probably early June 1944.
+Most of the windows of the ‘Kursaal’ are wide open already, so it couldn’t have been too cold.
+But no other people can be seen, so it had not been very busy.
 The sun throws hard, short shadows, and with the camera pointing almost directly towards north, it’s probably early afternoon.

 Anyway, I like this shot because it shows a location that looks very different today.